engellaboratory/engellab/content/authors/andrea/_index.md

 ---
 # Display name
-title: Arjun Krishnan, Ph.D.
+title: Andrea Bottaro, Ph.D.

 # Username (this should match the folder name)
 authors:
-- arjun
+- andrea

 # Is this the primary user of the site?
 superuser: False

 # Role/position
-role: Associate Professor, CU Anshutz
+role: Professor of Biomedical Sciences, Cooper Medical School of Rowan University

 # Organizations/Affiliations
 organizations: